Gugarutz/FH-Wels-Thesis-Template/README.md

 # FH-Wels-Thesis-Template
 This a newly created template for writing scientific texts and thesis at the University of Applied Science Upper Austria - Campus Wels.
 It may be freely used by anyone outside of that as well.

+The logo of the university of Upper Austria is not my property and is exempt from the LICENSE.

 Deviation to these instructions is of course permitted, but you will be on your own.
 ## Prerequisites
 The template uses the following software/libraries as a basis: